mouseless/baked/unreleased.md

 - `Message` was not loading styles due to transition, fixed
 - `Message` now supports `content` slot for additional content rendering
 - `Toast` is wider and sticky by default in `errorHandling` plugin
+- API model validation now uses localization for error messages as well as parameter names